-As professional commercial real estate investors, we may analyze and compare the potential cash flow of dozens of commercial properties before deciding to acquire one.
-But, this is easier said than done.
-All properties are slightly different, meaning they have different sizes, locations, tenants, and conditions so it can be difficult to perform a true “apples to apples” comparison.
-However, one of the ways that we can compare investment options is through the use of a metric known as the “Cap Rate.”
+As professional commercial real estate investors, we analyze and compare the cash flow for dozens of potential investment properties before making the decision to acquire one.
+However, this is often easier said than done because all properties have slightly different sizes, locations, tenants, and conditions.
+As a result, it can be difficult to make a true “apples to apples” comparison between different investment opportunities.

 What is a Capitalization Rate?